-The campus is constructing the new Resnick Student Union which is scheduled to be opening soon.
-The 84,000 square ft. facility will include new dining options, new lounge space, an outdoor performance amphitheatre, a multipurpose ballroom, conference rooms, and new office space to support student engagement.
+The campus is constructing the new Resnick Student Union which is scheduled to be opening in Fall 2021.
+The 84,000 square ft. facillity will include new dining options, new lounge space, an outdoor performance ampitheatre, a multipurporose ballroom, conference rooms, and new office space to support student engagement.
 See the building updates on the website.